Humboldt Park, Chicago: History

-The park was named for Alexander von Humboldt (1769–1859), a German naturalist and geographer famed for his five-volume work Cosmos: Draft of a Physical Description of the World.
+The park was named for Alexander von Humboldt (1769–1859), a German naturalist and geographer, known as the "Father of Environmentalism" and as an early observer of human-induced climate change, was famed for his five-volume work Cosmos: Draft of a Physical Description of the World.
 His single visit to the United States in 1804 did not include Chicago, but citizens sponsored his monumental statue, unveiled in October 1892.
 Humboldt Park is part of Chicago's Boulevard Park System, which flanks the Loop with large parks linked with boulevards.

-The park is lined with graystone houses and is now enjoying a non-restrictive landmark status on Kedzie Ave.
+The park is lined with graystone houses and is no longer subject to landmark status restrictions on Kedzie Ave.
 The park itself has 3 major historical public buildings, including the Boat House (designed by Schmidt, Garden and Martin), the Field House (which received a 1.5 million dollar renovation grant, being implemented in 2013) and the Historic Stables (described more below).

 Chicago annexed most of the neighborhood in 1869, the year the park was laid out.
 Because the area lay just beyond the city's fire code jurisdiction, as set out after the 1871 fire, this made low cost construction possible.

 The neighborhood has been a center for many ethnic groups since Chicago's inception: